 If you want a cutting board that won’t mark easily but also won’t damage your knives, cutting boards are an excellent solution.

-What is a cutting board?
+What is an end grain cutting board?

 This type of board is manufactured by joining small blocks of wood cut in the direction perpendicular to the grain.
 The result is a cutting surface that: